This post may contain affiliate links. Please see our disclosure in the sidebar.

 For this recipe, I used liquid starch.
 Sometimes I use Borax and sometimes liquid starch.
 I find the liquid starch method is sometimes stickier, but it’s stretchier, too.

-- 2 5 ounce bottles of glitter glue
+- TWO 5 ounce bottles of glitter glue

 - 1 cup liquid starch